Eventmaker Rest API

 Content-Type: application/xml; charset=utf-8

-In the endpoints documentation, we’ll use .format
+In the endpoints documentation, we’ll use `.format` to refer to `.xml` or `.json`.

-When you want to write some data to the API with POST
+When you want to write some data to the API with `POST` (creation) or `PUT` (update), you’ll need to specify a content-type request header.

 Request